1979 European Parliament election in Italy: Results

-This election taking place just a week after the general election, it obviously gave a similar result.
-However, the minor importance of the European ballot caused a lower turnout, which particularly punished the two major parties, the Christian Democracy and the Italian Communist Party.
-The small Italian Liberal Party had a breath of fresh air from this vote, doubling its percentage compared to seven days before.
+As the election took place just a week after the general election, it gave a similar result; however, the minor importance of the European ballot caused a lower turnout, which particularly punished the two major parties, Christian Democracy (DC) and the Italian Communist Party (PCI).
+The small Italian Liberal Party (PLI) had a breath of fresh air from this vote, doubling its percentage compared to seven days before.